-Recently, I’m doing research online about the MBTI, numerology, enneagram, horoscope, etc. I’m obsessed beyond your wildest imagination.
-Whenever I get some free time and space, I start wrapping my brain around this topic, reading one article after another.
-I’m trying to formulate this ultimate profiling method, which clearly I’m not going to succeed in, simply because there are just TOO MANY possibilities.
-The main objective for this is to the people who are the pillars of my organisation, to shorten the process, I brought in the expert instead.
-I’m still doing my research, but this whole “ultimate profiling method” is more of a pet project of mine.
+Recently, I’ve been doing research online about the MBTI, numerology, enneagram, horoscope, etc. I’m obsessed beyond your wildest imagination.
+Whenever I get free time and space, I start wrapping my brain around this topic, reading one article after another.
+I’m trying to formulate this ultimate profiling method, which I won’t succeed in, simply because there are just TOO MANY possibilities.
+The main objective is to help the people who are the pillars of my organisation.
+To shorten the process, I brought in the expert instead.
+I’m still researching, but this whole “ultimate profiling method” is more of a pet project of mine.

-I’ve been thinking about blogging the whole MBTI thingy for a while now, in fact, I’ve stocked up quite a number of my thoughts.
-I haven’t quite structured them properly, so it’s still in the stash at the moment.
+I’ve been thinking about blogging the whole MBTI thing for a while now.
+I’ve stocked up quite a number of my thoughts.
+I haven’t entirely structured them properly, so it’s still in the stash.

 Here’s how this morning’s chain wall updates happened.
-I woke up at 8am thinking gym was going to be at 10am only to find out it’s at 1.30pm instead.
-It affected my schedule, and I’ve grown VERY particular about schedules.
+I woke up at 8am thinking gym was going to be at 10am, only to find out it was at 1.30pm instead.
+It affected my schedule, and I’ve grown VERY particular about programmes.
 So, to be honest, I’m a little displeased with myself about it.
 That said, I have backup plans, reading being one of them.

-Fyi, I signed up to numerous forums.
-I probably won’t be commenting, I’m simply harvesting information.
+Fyi, I signed up for numerous forums.
+I probably won’t be commenting.
+I’m simply harvesting information.

 “I have one ex-friend ENFP, one current friend ENFP, BIL is an ENFP and my youngest son is an ENFP.
 In the following respect they are all the same: they want to be part of the most exciting thing “at the moment.”
 So when the fun is over, they are very quick to move on,” says Sriracha.

 Depends on the context, but generally true.
-I personally don’t linger around so as not to pick up any negativity.
-I can’t afford to be demoralized… guess that’s why my shields are pretty much in full defensive mode right now.
+I don’t linger around so as not to pick up any negativity.
+I can’t afford to be demoralised… guess that’s why my shields are in full defensive mode right now.

 “I’m not sure I’ve known any ENFPs, but how would you best describe their personality in action?
 They typically move around a lot from people to people?
 Sounds like a party host who talks to all the guests… ” says Horatio.